Smurillopng/Smurillopng/README.md

 ### Hi there 👋
 - ℹ️ ***About me:***

-Game Design student at [SENAC-SP](https://www.sp.senac.br), passionate about games and music, doing his best to learn how to program and evolve in the field.
+Game Design student at [SENAC-SP](https://www.sp.senac.br), passionate about games and music, doing his best to learn how to code and evolve in the field.
+---
 - 🔭 ***I’m currently working on:***

 🎮<ins>***Astrotag***</ins>⭐
+---
 - 🌱 ***I’m currently learning:***

 ![Java](https://img.shields.io/badge/Code-Java-brightgreen?style=flat-square&logo=java)